 With the last stop on the PHX Sky Train being the Valley Metro Rail Station, making your way downtown by train is quick and easy.
 This station is a direct connection to the Valley Metro Rail, a 28-mile light rail line that services Phoenix, Tempe, and Mesa.
 The trip downtown takes between 40 and 50 minutes and costs $4 for a day pass (or $2 for a one-way trip).
 You can use the online trip planner to find out which route is best for you and your destination.
 Alternatively, there's the Valley Metro bus.
 Route 44 runs from the Valley Metro Rail Station all the way up to Desert Ridge, stopping at ample places to make a westbound connection into Downtown between.
 The fares for Metro buses and the light rail are the same.

-Taxis are available outside Door 8 in Terminal 2, outside Door 7 in Terminal 3, and outside Door 7 on the north curb or Door 6 on the south curb of Terminal 4.
+Taxis are available outside Door 7 in Terminal 3, and outside Door 7 on the north curb or Door 6 on the south curb of Terminal 4.
 Only designated companies—AAA/Yellow Cab, Mayflower Cab, and VIP Taxi—are able to pick up passengers from the airport.
 They charge $5 for the first mile and $2.30 for each additional mile.
 The minimum fare is $15.
 Rental cars are only available at the Car Rental Center offsite (on the west side across I-10), not within the airport, itself.

 Where to Eat and Drink

-Whereas Terminals 2 and 3 only have a handful of food options apiece, Terminal 4 is brimming with variety, boasting everything from tacos to barbecue, from burgers to breakfast.
-Terminal 2 standouts include Barrio Avion (Mexican) and NYPD Pizza.
-Terminal 3 has, in addition to a 24-hour Farmer's Market and Wendy's, an outpost of El Portal (Sonoran).
+Whereas Terminal 3 only has a handful of food options, Terminal 4 is brimming with variety, boasting everything from tacos to barbecue, from burgers to breakfast.
+Terminal 3 offers SanTan Brewing Co., and The Habit Burger Grill, among a number of fast food chains.
 Travelers who don't fancy those options, however, are free to dine at the pre-security eateries in Terminal 4, including Blue Mesa Tacos, Cheuvront Restaurant & Wine Bar, Joe's Real BBQ, Lo-Lo's Chicken & Waffles, and Smashburger.

 After security in Terminal 4, there's Blanco Tacos & Tequila, Dilly's Deli, and the Scottsdale-based Mediterranean eatery Olive & Ivy between Gates A1 and A14; Four Peaks Brewery and Humble Pie Pizza between Gates A15 and A30; Focaccia Fiorentina (authentic Italian) and Matt's Big Breakfast between Gates B1 and B14; Los Taquitos between Gates C1 and C10; Sir Veza's Taco Garage between Gates C11 and C20; and Barrio Café featuring tequila cocktails between Gates D1 and D8.
 Needless to say, lovers of Mexican cuisine will have no issue with the fare at Phoenix Sky Harbor.

 The American Airlines Admirals Club is located in both Concourses A and B of the international terminal.
 They can be accessed by members or paid for at the door with proof of an American Airlines ticket.
-British Airways has a lounge here, too (between B21 and B23).
-The Delta Sky Club is located near Gate 8 in Terminal 3 and near Gate 7 in Terminal 2.
+The Delta Sky Club is located near Gate 8 in Terminal 3.
 A USO Lounge is also available for active members of the U.S. military and their families on the east end of Terminal 4.
 The temporary location of the Escape Lounge, lastly, is located near Gate B15 in the international terminal.

 Wi-Fi and Charging Stations